zfsonlinux/zfs-auto-snapshot/README.md

 sudo systemctl start zfs-auto-weekly.timer && sudo systemctl enable zfs-auto-weekly.timer
 ```

+If you wish to edit the timers, you will find them in the `/etc/systemd/system/` directory.

 Managing Which Pools to Snapshot
 -------------
 By default, the script will snapshot all pools automatically, unless they have the `com.sun:auto-snapshot` property set to `false`.

-To check whether a pool has this property set, run the following command (where `archive` is the pool name):
+To check the status of this property for all of your pools and datasets, run the following command:
 ```
-sudo zfs get com.sun:auto-snapshot archive
+sudo zfs get com.sun:auto-snapshot
 ```

 If you see an output like the following, then snapshots are enabled on this pool: